alkhatieb20/DBMS_08/README.md

 > **Question:** What is the difference between `down` and `down -v`?
 > When would you use each?
+>
+> docker compose down stops and removes containers and networks but preserves the persistent data volumes (useful for regular restarts or updates). docker compose down -v forcefully deletes the volumes as well, completely wiping the database clean (useful for development resets or starting from a completely clean slate).

 ### Step 7 – Commit